somnambulist-tech/form-request-bundle/README.md

 Alternatively: the original request data can be accessed via property pass-through or by calling `source()` to get the request object.

-Note that in a `FormRequest` the original requests `request` property is replaced with a `ParamterBag` to ensure that the `get()` implementation is always consistent and allows arrays to be returned irrespective of how the request was created.

 ### Using the Form Request